salmanmhd/90-days-of-code-and-grow/Day-35/paytm-main/README.md

 1 - tackle the signin/signup page when the user is already signed in 2 - when landing on / user should redirected to either dashboard or login 3 - adding transactions page
+4 - no one should be able to access the send page from anywhere else